pmjones/ext-request/README.md

 **Although it is easy and convenient to extend this class, the authors recommend decoration and composition over extension in all but the most trivial of cases.**

-SapiResponse is constructorless, which means you can add any constructor you like and not have to call a parent constructor.
+_SapiResponse_ is constructorless, which means you can add any constructor you like and not have to call a parent constructor.

-The properties on SapiResponse are private, which means you may not access them, except through the existing SapiResponse methods.
+The properties on _SapiResponse_ are private, which means you may not access them, except through the existing _SapiResponse_ methods.

-The methods on SapiResponse are public **and final**, which means you cannot extend or override them in child classes.
+The methods on _SapiResponse_ are public **and final**, which means you cannot extend or override them in child classes.
 This keeps their behavior consistent.

 However, the class itself is **not** final, which means you can add any other properties and methods you like.

-The combination of a non-final class with private properties and public final methods keeps SapiResponse open for extension, but closed for modification.
+The combination of a non-final class with private properties and public final methods keeps _SapiResponse_ open for extension, but closed for modification.

-## SapiResponseSender
+## _SapiResponseSender_

-An object to send a SapiResponse.
+An object to send a _SapiResponse_.

-Note that SapiResponseSender methods can be extended and overridden.
+Note that _SapiResponseSender_ methods can be extended and overridden.

 ### Instantiation